findmypast/icingaweb2-module-graphite/README.md

 For details about the values, see doc here : http://graphite.readthedocs.io/en/latest/render_api.html?highlight=areaMode

+### Derivative graphs
+It is possible to plot derivative graphs instead of the measured values.
+This is useful for sensors giving increasing counters (like printer's page count, network IO bytes counter, ...).
+You can set it by adding the following to your Service definition.

+    vars.graphite.graph_type = "derivative" // default : "normal"

+You can customize it's output by setting the summarize interval and summarize function :

+    vars.graphite.summarize_interval = "60min" // default : "30min"
+    vars.graphite.summarize_func = "sum" // default : "sum"

 ## Hats off to

 This module borrows a lot from https://github.com/Icinga/icingaweb2-module-pnp4nagios